Charles Yost: Early life and education

 Yost was born in Watertown, New York.
-He attended the Hotchkiss School, where he was a member of the class of 1924 that included Roswell Gilpatric, Paul Nitze and Chapman Rose, before graduating from Princeton University in 1928.
+He attended the Hotchkiss School, where he was a member of the class of 1924 that included Roswell Gilpatric, Paul Nitze and H. Chapman Rose, before graduating from Princeton University in 1928.
 He did postgraduate studies at the École des Hautes Études International (École pratique des hautes études) in Paris.
 Over the next year he traveled to Geneva, Berlin, the Soviet Union (with author Croswell Bowen), Poland, Rumania, Hungary, Yugoslavia, Spain, and Vienna.

 Career

-Yost joined the U.S. Foreign Service in 1930 on the advice of former Secretary of State Robert Lansing, and served in Alexandria, Egypt as a consular officer, followed by an assignment in Poland.
+Yost joined the U.S. Foreign Service in 1930 on the advice of former Secretary of State Robert Lansing, and served in Alexandria, Egypt as Vice Consul, followed by an assignment in Poland.
 In 1933, he left the Foreign Service to pursue a career as a freelance foreign correspondent in Europe and a writer in New York City.

-After his marriage to Irena Rawicz-Oldakowska, he returned to the U.S. State Department in 1935, becoming assistant chief of the Division of Arms and Munitions Control in 1936.
+After his marriage to Irena Rawicz-Oldakowska, he returned to the U.S. State Department where he wrote articles for Common Sense, gave speeches on Nazism for Norma Thomas.
+In 1935, he went to work for the Works Progress Administration before becoming assistant chief of the Division of Arms and Munitions Control in 1936.
 In 1941, he represented the State Department on the Policy Committee of the Board of Economic Warfare.
-Yost was appointed assistant chief of special research in 1942, and was made assistant chief of the Division of Foreign Activity Correlation in 1943.
-In February of the next year he became executive secretary of the Department of State Policy Committee.
+Yost was appointed assistant chief of special research in 1942 and was made assistant chief of the Division of Foreign Activity Correlation in 1943.
+In February of the next year, he became executive secretary of the Department of State Policy Committee.
 He attended the Dumbarton Oaks Conference from August to October 1944, when he worked on Chapters VI and VII of the United Nations Charter.
 He then served at the United Nations Conference on International Organization in San Francisco in April 1945 as aide to Secretary of State Edward Stettinius.
-In July of that year he was secretary-general of the Potsdam Conference.
+In July of that year, he was secretary-general of the US delegation to the Potsdam Conference.

 In 1945, Yost was reinstated in the Foreign Service, and later that year he served as political adviser to U.S. Lieutenant General Raymond Albert Wheeler on the staff of Lord Louis Mountbatten in Kandy, Ceylon.
 He then became chargé d'affaires in Thailand during the short reign of Ananda Mahidol.
 Throughout the late 1940s and the 1950s, his assignments took him to Czechoslovakia, Austria (twice), and Greece.
 In 1954, he was named minister to Laos, and he became the first United States ambassador there a year later.
 In 1957, he was minister counselor in Paris.
 At the end of the same year he was named ambassador to Syria.
 Shortly after his appointment, Syria and Egypt formed the United Arab Republic, and the U.S. was asked to close its embassy in Syria.
 Yost was then sent as ambassador to Morocco in 1958.